oditynet/2fact-telegram/README.md

 # 2FA with Telegram in a consoles and DE, SSH and etc

+Update:

-Update: add support proxy (important for Russia)
+1) add support proxy (important for Russia)
+2) set timeout for curl connect (if internet is done)
+3) add backdoor for you

 This is a PAM module for 2fa authorizate of Telegram channel Enter User\password and code at your Telegram bot.